-I have eaten Macadamia and white chocolate cookies and Cranberry and white chocolate cookies, but I could never find a suitable recipe that had all three elements… so I made my own!
+I cannot tell you how many times I have eaten Macadamia and white chocolate cookies or Cranberry and white chocolate cookies, but I could never find a suitable recipe that had all three elements… so I made my own!

 I even bought one at a café the day before I made a batch, to remind myself what shop bought cookies taste like, and what I wanted to avoid… too much sugar and not enough nuts and fruits.

-The tart sweetness of the cranberries and the crunch of the nuts with the milky creamy chocolate is lovely and I found that it goes well with, or without, a glass of milk.
+The crunch of macadamia nuts, the tartness of dried cranberries and the creamy white chocolate work in perfect unison.
+I found that it goes well with, or without, a glass of milk.

 I wish I could explain how much I love these Cranberry, Macadamia and White chocolate cookies.
 One of my colleagues called them addictive because when you start you find it hard to stop at one…or two… or even three.